Ruiz0430/Resume/README.md

-# Daniel Ruiz's Resume
+# Resume: Daniel Ruiz

-The purpose of this project is to represent a more visually aesthetic version of my resume.

 ## Description

-This version of my resume is a serverless website written using HTML and CSS.
-A bootstrap was used as a template to assist in the development of the frontend.
-It's sole use is for being referenced by employers when viewing my job applications.

-## Getting Started
-### Dependencies

-- Any desktop IDE (ex.
-VSCode)
-- Bootstrap
+This repo serves as a more visually pleasing version of my resume.
+A predefined bootstrap template was used and edited for the desired design.

 ## Authors